Honest Imagery for Allergens and Dietary Claims

 5. Measure, test, and prove: does honest imagery actually sell?

 You’re investing time in honest allergen and dietary imagery.
-How do you know it’s paying off?
+Implementing honest imagery for allergens and dietary claims helps measure results.

-There isn’t a universal benchmark-no one can promise “clean allergen photos will boost sales by X%.”
-But you can track whether your own changes reduce friction and build trust.
+There’s no universal benchmark.
+No one can promise “clean allergen photos will boost sales by X%.”
+But you can track your own changes.
+Do they reduce friction?
+Do they build trust?

 What to measure after you clean up imagery

-- Conversion rate on delivery apps or online ordering: are more people adding it to cart after the new image goes live?
+- Conversion rate on apps or online ordering.
+Do more people add it to cart after the new image goes live?

-- Basket size: do average order values tick up when guests feel safe enough to add appetizers or desserts?
+- Basket size.
+Do order values go up when guests feel safe enough to add appetizers or desserts?

-- Refunds and comps: do tickets marked “allergy complaint” or “item not as described” drop over the next 30-60 days?
+- Refunds and comps.
+Do tickets marked “allergy complaint” or “item not as described” drop in the next 30-60 days?

-Use your POS and platform dashboards, plus basic tagging in your menu spreadsheet, to line up photo change dates with these trends.
-For more detailed tactics on running structured tests, see A/B Testing Food Photos: Find the Visuals That Sell and Close the Loop: Tie Food Imagery to Analytics and Sales.
+The honest imagery for allergens and dietary claims results speak.
+Use your POS and app dashboards.
+Add basic tags in your menu spreadsheet.
+Line up photo change dates with these trends.
+Want more detailed test tactics?
+See A/B Testing Food Photos: Find the Visuals That Sell.
+Also read Close the Loop: Tie Food Imagery to Analytics and Sales.

 Ethical A/B testing guardrails